 Over 10% of your daily vitamin A, B6, B2, and E requirements can be met by one cup of cooked broccoli, and at least 5% can be met by magnesium, zinc, iron, calcium, and selenium.

 The plant-derived omega-3 fatty acids in this powerful veggie are called alpha-linolenic acids, or ALAs, which help fight inflammation and improve circulation.
-Let us see more, Health Benefits of Broccoli.
+Let us see more, How To Grow Broccoli.